Direct Unsubsidized Stafford Loan

 - Complete a Master Promissory Note

 Loan Request Forms must be completed each time that you borrow and will verify the amount that you are requesting.
 Entrance Counseling and Master Promissory Notes only need to be completed before your initial loan with the Seminary.
 This process will make you aware of your rights and responsibilities as a borrower.
-If you have completed a Master Promissory Note within the last ten years, please contact the Financial Aid office to determine if you will need to complete an updated Note.
+If you have completed a Master Promissory Note within the last 10 years, please contact the Financial Aid Office to determine if you will need to complete an updated note.

 Concordia Seminary recommends borrowing only the funds needed to meet expenses while attending.
 The federal aggregate amount that a student is allowed to borrow per year is $20,500 or an overall total of $138,500.

 Before taking on student loan debt, think carefully of the effect of debt on your future ministry.
-Representatives in the Financial Aid Office or the Financial Education and Wellbeing Office are happy to counsel you regarding your student loans and finances.
+Representatives in the Financial Aid Office are happy to counsel you regarding your student loans and finances.

 If you have exhausted your Direct Unsubsidized Stafford Loan eligibility, you may be eligible for a Direct Grad PLUS Loan.

-The interest rate for a Direct Grad PLUS Loan is 6.31% with a 4.276% origination fee (for loans first disbursed between July 1, 2016 and June 30, 2017).
+The interest rate for a Direct Grad PLUS Loan is 7 percent with a 4.276 percent origination fee (for loans first disbursed between July 1, 2017, and June 30, 2018).
 Interest will begin to accrue immediately on this loan, and will continue through any in-school deferments or grace periods.
 Repayment will begin 60 days after your loan is disbursed.
 You will need to complete a separate Entrance Counseling and Master Promissory Note for this loan.
-These forms can be found at www.studentloans.gov.
+These forms can be found at studentloans.gov.

 Concordia Seminary students continue to be blessed with monetary gifts and donations from various outside organizations, individuals and congregations across the country.
 In some cases, the amount of outside financial assistance may limit your eligibility for student loans.